 Considering these extraordinary circumstances, there is a temporary funding assistance program available through Harvard University Health Services.

-- You must be enrolled in both components of the Harvard University Student Health Program (Student Health Fee + Student Health Insurance Plan)
+- you must be enrolled in both components of the Harvard University Student Health Program (the Student Health Fee and the Student Health Insurance Plan).